List of New Girl characters: Jessica Day

+In the Season 7 premiere, Jess and Nick return to the loft after Nick's book tour.
+They are still not engaged or married.
+Jess takes a job with Russell's education foundation, and is discouraged by the fact that Nick has not proposed.
+On the night they were supposed to adopt a dog, Nick proposes to Jess, and she accepts.
+Jess and Nick decide to move to a smaller apartment.
+But before they leave the loft, they gather everyone for a special farewell.
+They play one final game of "True American," and during the game there's a glimpse into the future, where it's revealed that Jess and Nick will eventually become parents to a son.

 Nick Miller

-Nicholas Sean "Nick" Miller (Jake Johnson) is one of Jess' roommates who works as a bartender.
-He and Winston are childhood friends from Chicago.
+Nicholas Sean "Nick" Miller (Jake Johnson), who is based on a person Meriwether knew from college, is one of Jess' roommates who works as a bartender.
+He and Winston are childhood friends.
+He and Schmidt shared a dorm room together at the Syracuse University and became life-long friends.
+It is implied by Schmidt that he dropped out of law school.
 At the start of the series, he struggles from having broken up with his long-term girlfriend Caroline.
 At a wedding event, he almost reunites with her.
 In the episode "Bells", it is revealed that he is fairly frugal and prefers to repair things in the apartment by himself rather than hire outside help.
 Out of everyone at the loft he is the worst with money, keeping all of his cash in a box and has never paid taxes, although ironically he is the most financially successful member of his family.
-It is implied by Schmidt that he dropped out of law school.
 Later on, in the episode "Clavado En Un Bar", it is revealed that he took and passed the California bar exam to prove he could do it, but decided he'd rather be a bartender instead.
 In the episode "Secrets", it is shown he is not good at keeping secrets, and sweats on his lower back.
 He is also not good with taking care of plants.
-After many failed relationships, Nick tries to rekindle his romance with Caroline and almost moves in with her at the end of season 1.
+He is laid back, messy, and avoidant of his feelings.
+He frequently seeks out advice from Tran, an elderly man he meets in a public park.